HP Pavilion dv7: dv7-1000 to dv7-1400 series

-First models produced alongside the dv5 series, introduced in June 2008 and released in July of that year, replacing the previous HP Pavilion dv9000 series.
-Display is 17.0" CCFL WXGA+ (1440 × 900) or WSXGA+ (1680 × 1050).Utilizes the new HP Imprint 2 finish, the successor to the original HP Imprint design from 2006 to 2008, featuring a liquid-metallic design offered in three patterns: Meshy, Intersect, Espresso.
+The first models were produced alongside the dv5 series, introduced in June 2008 and released in July of that year, replacing the previous HP Pavilion dv9000 series.
+Display is 17.0" CCFL WXGA+ (1440 × 900) or WSXGA+ (1680 × 1050).
+They utilized the new HP Imprint 2 finish, the successor to the original HP Imprint design from 2006 to 2008, featuring a liquid-metallic design offered in three patterns: Meshy, Intersect, and Espresso.
 All models up to the dv7-3xxx series were shipped with Windows Vista preinstalled.